Deepti Zutshi, MD

 Clinical Neurophysiology, Emory University, Atlanta, Georgia 2012

 Epilepsy, EEG in the acutely ill patient, pregnancy and epilepsy, women's health and neurology.
-Medical education, effect of medical marijuana on electronencephalography.
+Quality Improvement in Epilepsy, COVID and telemedicine

-Bansal P, Zutshi D, Suchdev K, Azher I, Mohamed W. Alpha 3 ganglionic acetylcholine receptor antibody associated refractory status epilepticus.
+Bansal P, Zutshi D, Suchdev K, Azher I, Mohamed W. Alpha-3-ganglionic acetylcholine receptor antibody associated refractory status epilepticus.
 Seizure.
-Volume 35, February 2016, pages 1-3.
+2016; 35:1-3.